 Goal Safety: All coaches are aware of the potential dangers of unsafe equipment including guidance to support them with this.

 CODES OF CONDUCT

 We actively promote The FA's Respect codes of conduct in football.
 We endorse the approach that "We only do positive!".
 Here are the separate codes of conduct for each person at the club.
 You have an obligation to read this and understand what your responsibilities are

 Whistle-blowing can be used as an early warning system or when it’s recognised that appropriate actions have not been taken.
 This approach or policy is adopted in many different walks of life.

 It is about revealing and raising concerns over misconduct or malpractice within an organisation or within an independent structure associated with it.

-Any adult or young person with concerns about a colleague can also use whistle-blowing by calling 0800 169 1863 and asking for The FA's safeguarding team, or via email on safeguarding@TheFA.com.
+Any adult or young person with concerns about a colleague can use whistle-blowing by calling The FA's safeguarding team on 0800 169 1863, or via email on safeguarding@TheFA.com.

 Contact CEOP if you are worried about online abuse.